Akshatm1011/-project-/index.md

 better.
 This research aims to contribute to both the advancement of NanoGPT and other large language models in the field of natural language processing.

+**Dataset Description**

+There are multiple datasets that we would like to explore, but we will be using TinyStories.
+This dataset has 2.1M rows; each row consists of a short, structured narrative.
+This dataset differs from most datasets, as there is technically only one independent variable (the input paragraph).
+The data does not need to be necessarily cleaned (some grammar or punctuation might need to be handled, but nothing that requires too much attention).
+During the preparation process, the code utilizes tokenizers, transformers, and deep learning techniques to generate output text based on the input.
+The choice of dataset is actually not too important for this task, as there are many datasets of raw text data that can be used for NanoGPT training.
+However, the TinyStories dataset works particularly well because the dataset is large and contains many tokens that can be used in training.
+As far as limitations go, this dataset takes approximately 1 day to train when using a singular node with a singular GPU.
+(Runtime will be significantly reduced if we use Distributed Parallel Computing methods.)
+Even for our small scale NanoGPT infrastructure, running the model on this dataset requires much processing time.

 **Mathematical Foundations**

 Squentropy loss is a hybrid loss function that combines aspects of cross entropy and mean squared error.